 What is the NABARD Grade A phase 2 exam syllabus?

-The NABARD Grade A Phase 2 syllabus includes Agriculture & Rural Development (ARD) topics like crops, horticulture, soil and water conservation, farm engineering, animal husbandry, fisheries, forestry, agricultural extension, climate change, and rural development.
+The NABARD Grade A Phase 2 syllabus includes key subjects such as Agriculture & Rural Development (ARD) and Economic & Social Issues (ESI).
+ARD covers important areas like crops, horticulture, soil and water conservation, farm engineering, animal husbandry, fisheries, forestry, agricultural extension, climate change, and rural development.

 | Subject | Main Topics |